 The story behind the name of the organization goes back to the time in which the genocide began in Darfur.

-Between 2003-2004, when the conflict escalated, we were harassed and threatened to the point where most of us had to escape and leave Sudan many sought other places to hide.
+Between 2003-2004, when the conflict escalated, we were harassed and threatened to the point where most of us had to escape and leave Sudan.
 When I thought about this organization, I realized that I couldn’t and wouldn’t do it alone.
-I called upon my sisters in the disapora to join their efforts with me, I then decided to name it after my fellows, to honor the women of Darfur who have been struggling.
+I in turn called upon my sisters in the disapora to join me in our collective efforts.
+I then decided to name it after my fellows, to honor the women of Darfur who have been involved in such a prolonged struggle.

 My past and present experiences, knowledge of the suffering and the power of women in my community have motivated me to start the Darfur Women’s Action Group (DWAG).
-As someone lucky enough to have escaped the suffering and unimaginable pain, I feel the obligation toward my sisters and mothers to stand up and encourage other survivors to accept their responsibilities and undertake the important role that can contribute to the restoration of the dignity and conservation of our society.
+As someone lucky enough to have escaped the unimaginable hardship and suffering, I feel like I owe it to my sisters and mothers to stand up and encourage other survivors to accept their responsibilities and undertake efforts that can contribute to the restoration of dignity and livelihood to our society.

 Founder of DWAG